-Jesus in relation to Mary
+Jesus And Mary

 Honoring Mary – Catholic Teaching

 The Catholic honoring of Mary is not Biblical.
-It was a tradition that was adopted through the centuries through pagan myths and legends concerning the “queen of heaven” (Jer.
-7:18; 44:17, 18; etc.).
+It was a tradition that was adopted through the centuries by pagan myths and legends concerning the “queen of heaven” (Jeremiah 7:18; 44:17, 18; etc.).
 The exaltation of Mary became a dogma of the Catholic church at the Council of Ephesus in A.D.
 431. This dogma setting Mary as the “Mother of God” was adopted from a pagan female deity-of the Magna Mater, or Great Mother, of Asia Minor.

-Gabriel’s greeting has been changed by the Catholic Church into a prayer to Mary as a mediator which is contrary to the Bible that teaches Jesus is our only mediator “For there is one God and one mediator between God and mankind, the man Christ Jesus” (1 Timothy 2:5).
+Gabriel’s greeting has been changed by the Catholic Church into a prayer to Mary as a mediator which is contrary to the Bible that teaches Jesus is our only mediator: “For there is one God and one mediator between God and mankind, the man Christ Jesus” (1 Timothy 2:5).

 According to the Catholic Encyclopedia, the prayer to Mary is composed of the angel’s words (1), with adding (before 1184) of the opening words of Elisabeth’s greeting to Mary in v.
 42 (2), and more addition (by 1493) of a request for prayer (3), and a still later addition (4), made by 1495, and placed in the Catechism of the Council of Trent, with the whole form officially accepted in the Roman Breviary of 1568.
 Thus, humanly created, the Ave Maria reads as follows: